yapweijun1996/Faceapi-with-Service-Worker-v20/CONTEXT.md

 2. User starts camera; live video + overlays.
 3. Faces detected in video are compared to stored descriptors.
 4. Overlay: Green (match, name displayed), Red (no match).
+5. Upon completion, the user is redirected to the main page.
+A visible link is also available to return to the main page at any time.

 ### Error/Edge Handling